0chain/0chain/README.md

 0dns service is responsible for connecting to the network and fetching all the magic blocks from the network which are saved in the DB.
 For building and starting 0dns:

-3.1) Open another terminal tab, clone the 0dns repo and navigate to 0dns directory using the command below:
+3.1) Open another terminal window, clone the 0dns repo and navigate to 0dns directory using the command below:

 ```
 git clone https://github.com/0chain/0dns.git